Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Computational Validation

 The example in the previous section illustrate a range of issues that must be considered in estimating the probability densities $P(\r)$ and $N(\br)$.
 Our goal in this section is to numerically demonstrate the sense in which the classification strategies presented above are optimal.
 In the following examples, we use the same PDFs as constructed in the previous section.

 As a first test, we numerically compute the loss function given by Eq.\ \eqref{eq:oldloss} for three difference prevalence values ($p=1/10$, $p=1/5$, and $p=1/2$) over the domains

-for $q$ ranging from $0.01$ to $0.9$.
-Note that $q$, which is distinct from the true prevalence $p$, is an assumed prevalence required to define trial classification domains.
-As expected, the minimum error (sum of false negatives and false positives) is obtained when $q=p$, consistent with Eqs.\ \eqref{eq:oldpos} and \eqref{eq:oldneg}.
-It is also interesting that the error increases rapidly with increasing $q$ in the vicinity of $q=1$.
-Physically, this arises from the fact that $q=1$ assumes a prevalence of $100$\%, for which all of the samples would be classified as positive.
+for $\tilde p$ ranging from $0.01$ to $0.9$.
+Note that $\tilde p$, which is distinct from the true prevalence $p$, is an assumed prevalence required to define trial classification domains.
+As expected, the minimum error (sum of false negatives and false positives) is obtained when $\tilde p=p$, consistent with Eqs.\ \eqref{eq:oldpos} and \eqref{eq:oldneg}.
+It is also interesting that the error increases rapidly with increasing $\tilde p$ in the vicinity of $\tilde p=1$.
+Physically, this arises from the fact that $\tilde p=1$ assumes a prevalence of $100$\%, for which all of the samples would be classified as positive.
 In this limit, the error is $\L_b = 1-p$, since all of the negative samples are incorrectly classified.
-Corresponding statements hold for the limit $q=0$.
+Corresponding statements hold for the limit $\tilde p=0$.

 Figure \ref{fig:contours} highlights these observations in more detail.
-The colormap is the superposition of $P(\r)$ and $N(\r)$ weighted by $p=58/401$.
+The colormap is the superposition of $P(\br)$ and $N(\br)$ weighted by $p=58/401$.
 The contour lines are boundaries between candidate domains $D_p(q)$ according to Eq.\ \eqref{eq:presumedp}, while the black solid line is the optimal boundary separating the negative and positive classification domains.
 The green box is the negative population as defined alternatively by the $3\sigma$ classification scheme.
 Note that a significant fraction of the negatives fall outside of that boundary and would thus be classified incorrectly as positives.
-Moreover, increasing $q$ forces the positive domain deeper into the PDF associated with negative samples, increasing the error rate.
-In the limit $q\to 1$, $D_P(q)$ would entirely cover the plot, although the transition happens rapidly near $q=1$ given the shape of $P(\r)$.
+Moreover, increasing $\tilde p$ forces the positive domain deeper into the PDF associated with negative samples, increasing the error rate.
+In the limit $\tilde p\to 1$, $D_P(\tilde p)$ would entirely cover the plot, although the transition happens rapidly near $\tilde p=1$ given the shape of $P(\br)$.

 We next test our classification approach in the more realistic scenario of finite data.
 This illustrates the extent to which errors approach their ideal limits and allows us to characterize uncertainty in prevalence estimates obtained from Eq.\ \eqref{eq:prevest}.
 We use a random number generator to create $M$ synthetic measurements according probability distributions used in Figs.\ \ref{fig:pmodels}, where $M$ ranges from 100 to $2\times 10^6$.
-We denote these random measurements as $\p_i$ and $\n_j$, where $1\le i \le M_p$, $1\le j \le M_n$, for $M_p + M_n = M$.